Matt Gay kicks 4 FGs over 50 yards, including OT winner, as Colts beat Ravens 22-19

+BALTIMORE (AP) — It’s not often a kicker manages to upstage Justin Tucker.

+Matt Gay did just that, lifting the Indianapolis Colts to an improbable victory in Baltimore.

-BALTIMORE (AP) — Matt Gay capped a terrific day of kicking with a 53-yard field goal in overtime, giving the Indianapolis Colts a 22-19 victory over the Baltimore Ravens on Sunday.
+Gay capped a terrific day with a 53-yard field goal in overtime, giving the Colts a 22-19 win over the Ravens on Sunday.

 Gay made a record four kicks from beyond 50 yards, including a 53-yarder that tied it in the final minute of regulation.
 His chance in overtime didn’t come until after both teams had been stopped on fourth down near midfield.

+“I was in a pretty good groove that point in time,” Gay said.
+“Was really just kind of in that blackout mode where I wasn’t thinking too much.”

-The Ravens (2-1) swarmed Zack Moss on fourth-and-1 from the Baltimore 46, stopping the Indianapolis running back and taking over the ball with 4:10 remaining.
-Then the Ravens went for it on fourth-and-3 from the Indy 47.
+The Ravens (2-1) wasted two overtime chances with great field position.
+They took over at the Indianapolis 48 after a punt and went three-and-out.
+Then Baltimore swarmed Zack Moss on fourth-and-1 from the Baltimore 46, stopping the Indianapolis running back and taking over the ball with 4:10 remaining.

 There was no flag, and the Colts (2-1) were able to drive in position for Gay’s fifth field goal of the game with 1:09 remaining.